Hendejac/Protein-Conformations/index.md

 # Finalizing and Cleaning the Dataset

 You might have noticed from the example dataframes that the length of the dataframes are different.
-So that the RF algorithm can properly see the difference between the two states and is not baised towards one state the dataframes needs to have the same number of rows.
+So that the RF classifier can properly see the difference between the two states and is not baised towards one state the dataframes needs to have the same number of rows.
 I have added a short python function (see below, create_train_and_test) that randomly deletes the number of different rows from the longer dataframe and adds a new label to numerically format the apo and holo labels.
 Finally the function uses the 'train_test_split' from 'sklearn.model_selection' to split the data into a training set and testing set.